“Lord, take notice of the threats they have made, and allow us, your servants, to speak your message with all boldness.”

-Follow the lead of early Christians.
+You follow the lead of early Christians.
 We’re certainly not the first generation of Christians to face fear.
 Early believers faced all kinds of persecution.
-The book of Acts shows us a bit about how they stood up to this fear.
+The book of Acts shows us how they stood up to this fear.
 As Peter and John proclaimed Jesus boldly in Acts 4, they came up against fierce opposition.

 So they prayed, “Lord, take notice of the threats they have made, and allow us, your servants, to speak your message with all boldness” (Acts 4:29 GNT).

 The answer to your fear isn’t to give in to it.
-It’s to move forward boldly in spite of it.
+It’s to move forward boldly despite it.
 You stand up to the fear.
 Fear doesn’t respond to logic, so your only chance to get rid of the fear is to trust God and face the fear.

 Take a step in faith today, and watch fear crumble in the process as God guides your steps.

 For further readings, follow our daily bible reading plan with us.
 Pray Ps 70